akzet1n/playerinfo-database/README.md

 SELECT * FROM data WHERE first_connect = (SELECT MIN(first_connect) FROM data)
 ```

-- Get the latest player who joined the server
+- Get the latest player who left the server

 ```
 SELECT * FROM data WHERE last_connect = (SELECT MAX(last_connect) FROM data)